Eyesore123/blog-app/README.md

 - It is quite painful to get all the routes and controllers working without hiccups.
 One subtle change anywhere can break the whole thing.
 For example, I decided to make changes to account removal logic and suddenly I had to make changes not only to frontend but also to user model, comment model, Accountcontroller, Commentcontroller and to user table with additional migrations.
 - Deploying can also be a pain if you don't know all the ins and outs of the deployment process.
 I've never deployed a Laravel app before so I had to learn a lot about it.
 How Laravel caching works, how images should be loaded (and stored), how to set cors policies properly etc.
 - Vite was causing more issues than usual in my Laravel setup.
 I had to add bash scripts and other scripts, a Vite helper, and an htaccess file, and then I had to make some extra changes to providers and vite config file just to get the vite build to work.

-## Issues

-- Markdown editor needs some work.
-- First post on the landing page has two loading spinners for some reason.
-- Flash messages are not working properly so I made a workaround for pop-ups.
-Pop-ups work fine but they are not really flash messages.